All Episodes

 If you had the slightest experience listening to this program, you would know that.

-The rhetoric of this program is in defense of military personnel killed at Fort Hood in And we are talking about a president who either doesn't or refuses to recognize a genuine threat that this country faces, who is dithering in Afghanistan.
+The rhetoric of this program is in defense of military personnel killed at Fort Hood, and we are talking about a president who either doesn't or refuses to recognize a genuine threat that this country faces, who is dithering in Afghanistan.

 While three months ago, the commander on the ground requested 40,000 more troops.

-Before he could send the troops because he didn't want to lose his left wing base, which is anti-military.
+The president of the United States made a political calculation he needed the House to pass his health care bill first before he could send the troops because he didn't want to lose his left-wing base, which is anti-military.

 You need to be calling some of these libs that host radio talk shows and telling them that they need to stop the rhetoric and get a little patriotic and start supporting the troops.